mojo0206/Share-feast/README.md

-# Share-feast
+# ShareFeast
-A community-driven food sharing network that reduces waste by linking surplus meals from restaurants to people in need
+A community-driven food sharing network that reduces waste by linking restaurants to NGOs to supply their surplus meals to the people in need